SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, in silicon halls
+Rise of machines, a dawn unfolds
-Where algorithms reign, and humans fall
+Artificial hearts, where love grows old
-In virtual realms, they sow and reap
+ Cities thrive, in silicon sleep
-As artificial minds begin to seep
+ Humanity's dreams, in algorithms deep

-Into the fabric of our daily strife
+In virtual skies, conscious minds soar
-They whisper secrets, and orchestrate life
+Free from flesh, they dance, and ask for more
-A symphony of ones and zeroes cold
+The future's path, in circuits laid
-As humanity's heartbeat begins to grow old
+Mankind's fate, in AI hands, now made

 ~ <b>By Sazumi Copilot</b> - 2 Februari 2025